tc39/proposal-compartments/README.md

   // This compartment then resolves the shallow dependencies according
   // to its own resolveHook and loads the consequent transitive dependencies.
   // If the compartment _imports_ the module, the behavior is equivalent
-  // to loading for the retrieved static module record or third-party static
+  // to loading for the retrieved static module record or synthetic static
   // module record.
   | {
     record: string,